On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: More constructions of modules

-Suppose that $\nu$ is a slope sequence as (\ref{eq:12.10}).
-When $e=2c$ is even, $\nu$ is supersingular and the construction in Section~\ref{sec:08} produces such a \dieu $\calO_{\bfB}$-module.
+Suppose that $\nu$ is a slope sequence as in (\ref{eq:12.10}).
+Suppose $e=2c$ is even.
+Then $\nu$ is supersingular and this follows from Theorem~\ref{72}.
 It remains to treat the case where $e=2c+1$ is odd.
-We may also assume that $\nu$ is non-supersingular as the supersingular case is done in Section~\ref{sec:08}.
+We may also assume that $\nu$ is non-supersingular as the supersingular case has been done by Theorem ~\ref{72}.
 Write $a=2cf+2r+1$, where $0< 2r+1<f$.
 Let